A Graduate's Guide to Accountancy Jargon

-The process of enquiries performed when a potential investor/buyer wants to invest in/acquire a company.
+The process of enquiries performed when a potential investor or buyer wants to invest in or acquire a company.
 They will want to check the previous records and financial statements of the target company so as to ascertain its exact value, or to unearth underhanded business deals.

-This will usually entail professional reports by accountants and solicitors, and the whole process must betreated with utmost confidentiality.
+This usually entails professional reports by accountants and solicitors, and the whole process must be treated with the utmost confidentiality.

-Financial accounting is a catch-all term for the recording of economic transactions performed by a business (i.e. bookkeeping), and the subsequent preparation of financial statements from those accounts.
+Financial accounting is a catch-all term for the recording of economic transactions performed by a business, such as bookkeeping, and the subsequent preparation of financial statements from those accounts.

-The financial information obtained from this form of accounting is usually targeted towards other user groups (e.g. the business owners, company shareholders, or IRAS) instead of the company’sexecutive management.
+The financial information obtained from this form of accounting is usually targeted towards other user groups like the business owners, company shareholders, or IRAS, instead of the company’s executive management.

-Also referred to as a financial year.
-It consists of a period of 12 consecutive months which a business organisation selects as its accounting period, and doesn’t necessarily have to follow the calendar year.
+Also referred to as a financial year, it consists of a period of 12 consecutive months which a business selects as its accounting period, and doesn’t necessarily have to follow the calendar year.

 Physical assets that are used in a company’s operations, usually lasting for more than a year.

 Forensic accounting is a field of accountancy that caters to solving civil, criminal, and insurance issues.
-Those who are working in this field will employ their knowledge of accountancy, information technology, and investigation skills to aid in the examination of evidences in regards to an allegation that was made in court.
+Those who work in this field employ their knowledge of accountancy and information technology alongside their investigative skills to aid in the examination of evidence in regards to an allegation made in court.

-Their clients are mostly lawyers and insurance companies, although they may, sometimes, be approached by individuals who are seeking for such services for personal disputes.
+Their clients are mostly lawyers and insurance companies, although they may sometimes be approached by individuals seeking such services for personal disputes.

-Tax that is charged on the properties that a person receives through inheritance or legal succession, usually determined by the current value of the possessions.
-Singapore used to refer to this as estate tax, but abolished this tax in 2008.
+Tax charged on the properties that a person receives through inheritance or legal succession, usually determined by the current value of the possessions.
+Singapore used to refer to this as estate tax, but abolished it in 2008.

-When an institution or individual is unable to meet its debts and financial commitments once they are due.
-This is highly related to a company’s liquidity.
-Debts are paid through cash, so even if a company’stotal assets surpasses its sum of liability, the organisation will still be considered insolvent if the assets cannot be converted into immediate cash to pay off its liabilities.
+Highly related to a company’s liquidity, insolvency occurs when an institution or individual is unable to meet its debts and financial commitments when they are due.
+Debts are paid through cash, so even if a company’s total assets surpasses its liability, the organisation will still be considered insolvent if the assets cannot be converted into immediate cash to pay off its liabilities.